dzorbey/stats-api/README.md

 http://localhost:8181/system/console/bundles

+And make sure that your [8181,8585] ports are not allocated to some other operations in your machine.

 If the servicemix has not been installed before, initially it might ask for a username/password to reach the webconsole features.